sarthakpati/OpenFederatedLearning/docs/overview.pki_requirements.rst

    This mode allows a collaborator node to masquerade as any collaborator by instead instructing the aggregator to check that the common name in the cert matches a specific name given to it when launched.
    Therefore, the collaborator process can claim any name it wishes, so long as it presents a certificate with that specific common name.
    This is especially useful for a test environment where collaborator nodes may run on different machines at different times.
    (Note that in SCN mode, the collaborator name must be in the approved list.
-The collaborator name just doesn't have to match the CN in the cert is uses).
+The collaborator name just doesn't have to match the CN in the cert it uses).

    To enable SCN mode, pass -scn <common name> to **each** process in the federation.